LTDuckie/sketch2scene/README.md

 If you are not satisfied with the result, you could reset up sd-webui api with new parameters.
 The instructions are in the cell in raw.
 #### Segmentation Stage
 It is suggested that you run the segmentation in MIDI-3D webui so that you could manually set the number of objects and their positions.
 Auto-segmentation doesn't reach the effect of manual one.
-As a comparison, see:
+As a comparison, the former one is generated automactically and the latter manually:
 ![auto-segmentation](https://github.com/user-attachments/assets/a6954143-39a0-4073-8422-b83327e655be)
 ![manual segmentation in web](https://github.com/user-attachments/assets/36e60e71-403b-4a5e-8b72-21072c416f5d)
 #### Model generation Stage